Prosono/SMARTi_BaseComponent/README.md

 SMARTi is available in two versions:

 ### FREE: SMARTi Basic

-### PAID: SMARTi Pro (requires a monthly subscription) at 2.99 EUR/Month

-SMARTi Basic

 SMARTi Basic is completely free to download and use.
 It provides essential features for managing your Home Assistant setup without requiring a subscription.

-SMARTi Pro
+### PAID: SMARTi Pro (requires a monthly subscription) at 2.99 EUR/Month
 SMARTi Pro unlocks advanced features and enhanced functionality, ideal for power users seeking to maximize the potential of their smart home setup.
 A subscription is required and can be purchased at: https://www.smarti.dev/smarti-store/p/smarti-powerflow-xe7ft

 # SMARTi Feature Basic vs Pro Comparison